hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 ```
 **Exercise 1**

-Next, we will add the Slurm directives requesting specific resources from O2 for our job.
+Next, add the Slurm directives requesting specific resources from O2 for our job.
 The resources we need are listed below.
 Use this [linked lesson](03_working_on_HPC.md#requesting-resources-from-slurm) as a resource to help figure out the correct Slurm directives ( i.e `#SBATCH`) to add to your script.
-The [HMSRC O2 Wiki](https://wiki.rc.hms.harvard.edu/display/O2/Using+Slurm+Basic) is also a good reference guide.
+The [HMS-RC's O2 Wiki](https://wiki.rc.hms.harvard.edu/display/O2/Using+Slurm+Basic) is also a good reference guide.

 * Your job will use the `short` partition
 * Request 6 cores to take advantage of Salmon's multi-threading capabilities